-Example: "The Data Source Wizard lets you define the connection, the data model to use, and the tables and columns from the data source.
-This wizard is accessible in the User Console from many different places."
+Correct: "The Data Source Wizard lets you define the connection, the data model to use, and the tables and columns from the data source.

 Workspace

 No longer used to refer to the Workspace tab in the User Console.
-It will be called Scheduling from now on.
+It is now called Scheduling.
 Do not use My Workspace either.

 Workstation